A Local’s Guide to Crab Island

 What else is nearby Crab Island that I can explore?

 Adventure is everywhere in Destin – from snorkeling in the emerald waters to cruising the waves in a rented jet ski – there is an exhilarating adventure for everyone.
 And, for those who prefer to stay on-shore, Destin has plenty of wonderfully unique shops, spas, and restaurants for you to enjoy.
-If you're a nature watcher, catch a dolphin boat tour or spend time at Henderson Beach State Park, just east of Destin's beaches, or pay a visit to the Florida Gulfarium and learn more about the awesome marine life that calls the Emerald Coast home.
+If you're a nature watcher, catch a dolphin boat tour, spend time at Henderson Beach State Park, just east of Destin's beaches, or pay a visit to the Florida Gulfarium and learn more about the awesome marine life that calls the Emerald Coast home.

 Make an entire day of traveling 30-A, a stunningly beautiful 24-mile stretch of a beach road that connects the Destin area to the Panama City area of northwestern Florida.
-Enjoy the views along scenic 30-A route east and visit a series of stunning beach towns that dot the coast, like Sandestin, Grayton Beach, WaterColor, Seaside, WaterSound, Alys Beach, and Rosemary Beach, each town equally as charming and beautiful as its neighbor.
+Enjoy the views along the scenic 30-A route east and visit a series of stunning beach towns that dot the coast, like Sandestin, Grayton Beach, WaterColor, Seaside, WaterSound, Alys Beach, and Rosemary Beach, each town equally as charming and beautiful as its neighbor.

 Okay – I loved my trip, and I don't want to leave!
 Can I stay forever?